 Because of the small cross-section detection of the neutrinos is very difficult.
-However, it has been possible in the case of the neutrinos produced by the fusion of hydrogen to helium in the solar core.
-So far two separate experiments have been successfully made.
-In one, the neutrinos are detected through the reaction
+However, the neutrinos produced by the fusion of hydrogen to helium in the solar core have been measured by several experiments.
+In the first such experiment, the neutrinos were detected through the reaction